 Rear Hatch Access

-For easy access while loading and unloading bikes, the Pro XT tilts down to provide access to the rear hatch of a car.
+For easy access while loading and unloading bikes, the T2 Pro XTR and X models both tilt down to provide access to the rear hatch of a car.
 From getting out helmets to hydration packs, or simply throwing in that last item for a vacation that you almost forgot to pack, accessing the rear hatch comes in handy more often than you would anticipate.

-To keep your bikes secure while on the go, each shepherd’s arm on the Thule T2 Pro XT comes with a locking cable.
+To keep your bikes secure while on the go, each shepherd’s arm on the Thule T2 Pro XTR comes with a locking cable.
 The cable extends out of the arm and then wraps around the frame of the bike and locks back onto itself with the included locks.
-The entire rack itself locks onto the hitch to prevent theft as well.

-Once assembled, installing the T2 Pro XT onto a car is fast and easy.
-Unlike other racks, installation of the Pro XT is 100% tool-free!
-Thule’s unique mounting system doesn’t even require a hitch-pin.
+Once assembled, installing the T2 Pro models is fast and easy.
+Unlike other racks, the installation of the Thule T2 Pro models is 100% tool-free!
+Thule’s unique mounting system doesn’t even require a hitch pin.

-Thoughtfully designed and executed, the Thule T2 Pro XT is a highly versatile rack that is amazing for families.
-With the ability to easily haul 20″ and 24″ kids’ bikes as well as fat bikes, hauling the family’s bikes is a breeze.
-With 12″ of spacious room between each tray and 4″ of offset available for each tray, the Pro XT is the most spacious, yet rugged, rack available on the market.
+Exceptional in every way, the Thule T2 Pro line is a highly versatile rack that is amazing for families.
+With the ability to easily haul 20″ and 24″ kids’ bikes as well as fat bikes, hauling your family’s bikes is a breeze.
+With 12″ of spacious room between each tray and 4″ of offset available for each tray, the T2 Pro line is the most spacious, yet rugged, rack available on the market.